onflow/flow-js-testing/docs/execute-scripts.md

   `;
   const args = ["Hello, from Cadence"];

-  // If something wrong with script execution it will throw an error,
+  // If something wrong with script execution method will throw an error,
   // so we need to catch it and process try {
     const result = await executeScript({ code, args });
     console.log({ result });
   } catch (e) {
-    console.log(e);
+    console.error(e);
   }

+  // Stop emulator instance
   await emulator.stop();
 };

+main();
 ```

 ### executeScript(name: string, args: [any])